tahshasay/TS1015_vertical_migration_data/README.md

 # TS1015_vertical_migration_data

+#These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
+Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

 #This folder contains the vertical migration data

 "SPSS_larval_vertical_migration_data.xlsx" - raw vertical migration data (each of the two experiments are in a separate tab of this excel file.